sprinklej/musicXML/README.txt

 	Joel Sprinkle

 Description:
-	MusicXML file parser.
+	MusicXML file parser and exporter.

 Build Platform:
-	macOS 10.12.1
+	macOS 10.12.2
 	IntelliJ IDEA Community 2016.2.5
 	Sqlite3
 ##########################################################################
 ###################################
 ChangeLog:

-Version 1.0 - Git Release
+Version 1.0 - Git Release - Dec.
+9, 2016
 MusicXML files are now parsed when clicked on.
+Some XML data of the parsed file is displayed in the textArea.
-User can also export MusicXML data back to a file now.
+Users can also export MusicXML data back to a file now.

-Version 0.1 - Git Release
+Version 0.1 - Git Release - Sept.
+23, 2016
 GUI displays database contents in a tableView.
 The User can add/edit/delete database contents through the GUI interface.

 ###################################